suesuyeonlim/unity_reacher/README.md

   This will open the Jupyter Notebook software and notebook in your browser which you can use to explore and reproduce the experiments that have been run.

 ## Code and Resources
-- report.pdf: A document that describes the details of the implementation and things to explore in the future.
+- Report.pdf: A document that describes the results, details of the implementation, and things future ideas.
-- Continuous_Control.ipynb: Training the agent using the DDPG algorithm.
-- test.py: Entry point for testing the agent using the trained networks.
-- dqn.pth, policy.pth: Model weights.
+- ppo_solutions: A folder that contains the PPO code and trained model weights.
+- ddpg_solutions: A folder that contains the DDPG code and trained model weights.